ardra-aaah/ToxiJudge--Toxic-comment-detector-API/README.md

  pip install -r requirements.txt
 ```
 ## What I Learned
-  -Deploying Flask apps with Gunicorn on Render.
+  - Major takeaway for me was fiddling around with deploying Flask apps with Gunicorn on Render.
   - Setting up MongoDB Atlas and connecting via Python.
   - Training and saving scikit-learn models for production.

 ## Future enhancements
   - Add user authentication to the web app.
-  - Visualise stored predictions in a dashboard.
+  - Visualise stored predictions in a dynamic dashboard.
-  - Extend ML model with more advanced architectures (e.g., BERT).
+  - Extend ML model with more advanced architectures (like BERT).
 ## Author

   Ardra T J